10 Driving Tips to Stay Safe in Wet Weather

 If you have no choice but to head outside during a heavy downpour, be sure to follow these driving tips.
 However, if you don’t have anywhere pressing to be, consider staying home and waiting it out until the storm subsides.

-Make sure you never do this during a thunderstorm.
+Make sure you never do this during severe weather.

 Keep your headlights on